 Avoid excessive phone calls, including cell phone calls, as they interfere with essential emergency communication and easily overtax the equipment capacity resulting in a nonfunctional system.

 Realize that the school site has a high priority in local law enforcement, fire safety, and Civil Defense plans and your children are likely to have better access to any emergency services on a school campus than they would in most other locations.

 If your child receives regular medication at school, assure there is an adequate supply maintained at all times.

-Prepare our personnel to respond to an emergency according to predetermined procedures so that in an emergency, school and home can work cooperatively in the best interest students.
+Prepare our personnel to respond to an emergency according to predetermined procedures so that in an emergency, school, and home can work cooperatively in the best interest of students.